ube brownies

 What is ube halaya jam?

-Ube jalaya jam is a Filipino dessert made with purple yam, coconut milk, and butter.
-It can be eaten as a snack or used in various Filipino desserts like halo halo, cakes, and ice cream.
+Ube halaya jam is a Filipino dessert made with purple yam, coconut milk, and butter.
+It can be eaten as a snack or used in various Filipino desserts like halo halo, cakes, and ube ice cream.
 There are so many amazing recipes for ube halaya online, but I opted to buy mine pre-made at the store to cut down on cook time.
 I purchased the ube halaya jam at my local Filipino grocery store, but if you can’t find it locally, you can also get it on Amazon.
-If you are interested in making this from scratch, I found this recipe on the blog Kawaling Pinoy that looks really good.
+If you are interested in making this from scratch, I also developed my own ube halaya recipe!

 whisked wet ingredients